gertjana/gertjanassies.dev/content/230627_new_blog.md

 date: "2023-06-27"
 author: Gertjan Assies
 summary: Learning about Svelte by making a blog
-tags: sveltekit, markdown, typescript, mermaid, mdsvex, featured
+tags: sveltekit, markdown, typescript, mermaid, mdsvex
 category: code
 image: "/images/new_blog_top.jpg"
 image_attribution: 'Courtesy of <a href="https://unsplash.com/s/photos/jess-bailey">Jess Bailey</a> on <a href="https://unsplash.com/">Unsplash</a>'